-The Commission on the Status of Women and Girls is non-partisan State agency that serves a 17 member Commission (CCSWG).
+The Commission on the Status of Women and Girls serves a 17 member Commission (CCSWG).
 As a small state agency, there are many opportunities for an intern to get real, hands-on experience with policy and programmatic work at CCSWG.
 Interns will get a sense of what it means to be a part of a government agency and policy making commission.
 If you are passionate about the advancement of women and want to be in the middle of creating opportunities for change, CCSWG is an excellent place to work and learn simultaneously about state priorities for women’s policy.

-Interns will be assigned a primary issue area, however, interns will also have the opportunity to learn about and assist with projects in all the policy areas of the Commission including:
+Interns will be assigned a primary issue area, however, interns will also have the opportunity to learn about and assist with projects in all the areas of the Commission including:

 - Civil and political rights of women